-The State of New Jersey currently requires a cumulative GPA of at least 2.75 for students to be recommended for certification, and a department requirement is that students in this major must maintain a GPA of at least 2.33 for any single academic semester.
+Retention in this program is based on the following performance standards in these "critical content courses": MAT127 (C-), PHY201 (C-), ETE131 (C), ETE271 (C), TED280 (C).
+A student who does not achieve these minimum performance standards and/or earns a grade of F in any other in-major course will be placed on the Engineering Programs Retention List.
+The State of New Jersey currently requires a cumulative GPA of at least 3.00 for students to be recommended for certification, and a department requirement is that students in this major must maintain a GPA of at least 2.33 for any single academic semester.
 Students who do not achieve these minimum GPA milestones will be placed on the Engineering Programs Retention List.
 Placement on the Retention List for two consecutive semesters or any three non-consecutive semesters will result in dismissal from the major.
 Students dismissed from the major may appeal for re-entry into the major.
-It is possible for a student to re-enter the major as a "non-certification" student as long as (i) the student has a cumulative GPA above 2.0 and (ii) the student has written approval from the Department Chair and Dean of the School.
 Students dismissed from the major may not enroll in School of Engineering offerings with the exception of offerings that meet Liberal Learning program requirements.
 Entrance (internal transfer) into this program from another program within the College is based upon the following performance standards in these "foundation courses": MAT127 (C-), PHY201 (C-).
 Internal transfer within engineering programs will be permitted as long as enrollment limits are not exceeded.

-(2) Integrative-STEM Education (Undergraduate-Primary)
+(2) K-6 Integrative-STEM Education (Undergraduate-Primary)

 Retention in this program is based on the following performance standards in these "critical content courses": MAT127 (C-), ETE271 (C).
 A student who does not achieve these minimum performance standards and/or earns a grade of F in any other in-major course will be placed on the Engineering Programs Retention List.
 In-major courses for this major are any professional (education/methods) or content (STEM) course required for the integrative-STEM Education major, including Specialization courses.

-The State of New Jersey currently requires a cumulative GPA of at least 2.75 for students to be recommended for certification and licensure, and a department requirement is that students in this major must maintain a GPA of at least 2.33 for any single academic semester.
-Students who do not achieve these minimum GPA milestones will be placed on the Engineering Programs Retention List.

-Placement on the Retention List for two consecutive semesters or three non-consecutive semesters will result in dismissal from the major.
+Starting in Spring-2016 TCNJ will require a cumulative GPA of 3.0 GPA for TCNJ to recommend the student for certification to the State.
+The department's requirement is that students in this major must maintain a GPA of at least 2.33 for any single academic semester.
+Students who do not achieve this minimum GPA milestone will be placed on the Engineering Programs Retention List.
+Placement on the Retention List for two consecutive semesters or three nonconsecutive semesters will result in dismissal from the major.
 Students dismissed from the major may appeal for re-entry into the major.
 Entrance (internal transfer) into this program from another program within the College is based upon the following performance standards in these "foundation courses": MAT127 (C-), TST161 (B-), ETE261 (B-) and MAT105 (C).
 Internal transfer within engineering programs will be permitted as long as enrollment limits are not exceeded.